Philippus/osita/README.md

 Osita is an implementation of the [Optimal String Alignment distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance#Optimal_string_alignment_distance) algorithm.
-It implements the standard version of the algorithm and an extension of it where the substitution cost has been replaced by a function which calculates the keyboard distance between characters using the Euclidian distance between keys on a QWERTY-keyboard.
+It implements the standard version of the algorithm and an extension of it where the substitution cost has been replaced by a function which calculates the keyboard distance between characters using the Euclidean distance between keys on a QWERTY-keyboard.
 You can also supply your own substitution cost function.